mwauke/seniorThesis/Features.md

 unit of classification: individual scholion

 Features to identify:
-presence of a critical sign on the line
+presence of a critical sign on the line and on the scholion
-- presence of diple
+- diple
-- presence of a dotted diple
+- dotted diple
-- presence of an asteriskos
+- asteriskos
-- presence of an obeloi
+- obelos

-presence of a critical sign on the scholion placement of the scholion on the page presence of a ὅτι scholion
+placement of the scholion on the page
+- main
+- interior
+- intermarginal
+- interlinear
+- exterior

+presence of a ὅτι scholion
+- the first word of the scholion is ὅτι
+- one of the first three words is ὅτι

+presence of a proper name in the scholion
+- Aristarchus
+- Zenodotus
+- Aristophanes